Horses have been domesticated for thousands of years, and in that time we've had a chance to influence some extraordinary breeds.

 The Exmoor pony is found in the moorlands of southwest England.
 (Photo: Roger Hall/Shutterstock)

 Another rare breed that lives in semi-feral conditions is the Exmoor pony.
-These hearty, small horses are native to the British Isles and are named after the area where they're primarily found, the moorlands of Exmoor in southwest England.
+These hardy, small horses are native to the British Isles and are named after the area where they're primarily found, the moorlands of Exmoor in southwest England.
 They are stocky horses with unique features that help them deflect water and snow in their wet environment, including a "toad eye" (which is extra-fleshy eyelids that help deflect water) and a thick coat with oily hairs that help keep water away from the insulating undercoat.

 When we highlighted the breed as our Photo of the Day, we reported, "The Exmoor pony has an incredible history, and shaky future, on the British Isles.
 Evidence of horses in the Exmoor area dates back to more than 50,000 years ago and the current breed is descended from these ancient horses.
 Though the breed has endured for centuries, Exmoor ponies experienced a serious decline during the second World War as they were used as target practice and poached for meat.
 Even with the work of breed enthusiasts over the last several decades, there are only around 800 Exmoor ponies worldwide."